Shobhit-Mishra-02/Face_mask_recognition_ml/README.md

 <h3>Steps of developing this project</h3>
 <ol>
 <li>First, you have to collect the data means you have to collect lots of images of human faces having face mask and also those faces too which are not waring any kind of mask.
 In the file ml_model I hace saved a file named as dataset2.ipynb wether I have demostrated that how to fetch images from local system and how to create a proper csv file(data_2) where I have saved the cleaned datapoints.</li>
-<li>Then you have clean the data and some how reach to the training and test set.
+<li>Then use the pandas, numpy and sklearn and some how reach to the training and test set.
 In the file ml_model you will get a notebook named as training.ipynb there I have demostrated that how you can train a model.</li>
 <li>Once you are done with this, then jump to sklearn and find out the best model and let me tell you that here I have used SVM model for this project</li>
 <li>After that use the opencv to get the live stream from your web cam and use your model to detect the face mask.</li>
 </ol>